New Zealand Family Adventures at the Bottom of the World

 Explorer Tom Avery, one of only 41 people in history to have reached the North and South Poles on foot, discovers the wild beauty of New Zealand with his young family.

-Our 22-foot Britz Frontier motorhome may not have been in the same league as Robert de Niro’s palatial RV in ‘Meet the Fockers’, but it seemed to have everything we could possibly need.
-Actually, Mary and I hadn’t a clue what we would need for a month on the road in New Zealand with our 6-month-old twins, Maud and Olive.
+Our 22-foot Britz Frontier motorhome may not have been in the same league as Robert de Niro’s palatial RV in ‘Meet the Fockers’, but it seemed to have everything we could possibly need for our New Zealand family holiday.
+Actually, Mary and I hadn’t a clue what we would need for a month on the road with our 6-month-old twins, Maud and Olive.
 Optimism and Dunkirk spirit were clearly going to come in handy.

 Home from home